intel/intel-ipsec-mb/README.md

 (5)   - AVX512 plus VAES, VPCLMULQDQ and GFNI extensions
 (6)   - decryption is by16 and encryption is x16
 (7)   - same as AES128-CBC for AVX, combines cipher and CRC32
+(8)   - decryption is by16 and encryption is x16

 Legend:
 ` byY` - single buffer Y blocks at a time